justincbagley/MissingDataFX/README.md

 ## INTRODUCTION

+> *"The long term goal of phylogenetics, both neontological and paleontological, is to reconstruct an accurate phylogeny for all species of living and fossil organisms.
+The problem of missing data has been considered to be the major obstacle to accurately reconstructing the phylogeny of fossil taxa and their relationships to living taxa.
+Recent simulation studies show that there is not a single missing data problem... there are potentially two problems...
+Adding incomplete taxa ...[and] adding incomplete characters ...
+Identifying the mechanisms that may cause incomplete taxa and characters to be problematic is an important step in devising effective solutions."* - Wiens et al. (2003)

 > *"As fossil taxa will necessarily introduce a large proportion of missing data in any combined data set (Wiens 2009), the impact of these absent characters on branch length estimation and support may be substantial.
 In particular, the interaction between among partition rate variation and missing data may negatively affect phylogenetic inference (Lemmon et al. 2009).
 Additionally, heterogeneity in evolutionary rates between the morphological characters may also affect estimated branch lengths (Clarke and Middleton 2008)."* - Pyron (2011)

 This software automates exploratory analyses calculating the amount of missing data in phylogenetic datasets (NEXUS character partitions), as well as testing the form and potential significance of relationships between missing characters and phylogenetic tree parameters.
-Parts of MissingDataFX were inspired by, and recreate, several correlational/exploratory analyses of the effects of missing data on phylogenies used previously by Wiens et al. (2005) and Pyron (2011).
-I wrote MissingDataFX code to help me automate these and related analyses for a recent project on molecular phylogenetics and Bayesian total-evidence dating in 'sucker' fishes in the family Catostomidae (Bagley et al., in revision).
+Parts of MissingDataFX were inspired by, and recreate, correlational/exploratory analyses of the effects of missing data on phylogenies used previously by Wiens et al. (2005) and Pyron (2011).
+I wrote MissingDataFX code to help me automate these and related analyses for a recent project on molecular phylogenetics and Bayesian total-evidence dating, as well as the effects of missing data on phylogenetic results, in 'sucker' fishes of the family Catostomidae (Bagley et al., in revision).

-The current version of this software focuses on developing **MissingDataFX.sh**, a shell script that 1) characterizes the contents of data blocks in a NEXUS input file, including proportions of data versus missing data for each partition, and 2) conducts a customized R analysis to a) extract tree parameters (terminal branch lengths, terminal/subtending branch heights, posterior support) from BEAST or MrBayes trees generated from the input NEXUS, and then b) use appropriate standard or nonparametric tests for correlations between missing data proportions and the tree parameters, and plot relationships among variables.
+The current version of this software focuses on developing **MissingDataFX.sh**, a shell script that looks at potential effects of missing data on phylogenetic analyses in two basic ways: 1) by characterizing the contents of data blocks in a NEXUS input file, including proportions of data versus missing data for each partition, and 2) by performing a customized R analysis.
+Three main operations are performed in the R environment: a) extracting tree parameters (terminal branch lengths, terminal/subtending branch heights, posterior support) from BEAST or MrBayes trees generated from the input NEXUS; b) using appropriate standard or nonparametric tests for correlations between missing data proportions and the tree parameters; and c) plotting relationships among variables.
 More details are given below.

 As in the case of the author's software package for phylogenetic and phylogeographic inference, [PIrANHA](https://github.com/justincbagley/PIrANHA), the MissingDataFX package is fully command line-based and is available as open-source software according to the license.

 ## GETTING STARTED